The Roman dialect, or Romanesco, is the language spoken in the city of Rome, the capital of Italy, and throughout the Lazio region

 These are some common Lombard and Milanese terms and expressions you’ll hear often.
 We’ve chosen the Lombard words that are most popular, or that have become well-known outside Lombardy and are even heard in Standard Italian.

-This simply means chair, but it became iconic thanks to a famous scene in a film by Aldo, Giovanni e Giacomo, a well-known Italian comedy trio.
+Cadrega literally means chair in the Milanese dialect, but it became iconic thanks to a famous scene in a film by Aldo, Giovanni e Giacomo, a beloved Italian comedy trio

 Scighera means fog, mist, or haze, especially the thick, damp kind typical of the Po Valley around Milan.
 For example: Gh’è la scighera stamattina There’s fog this morning.